DATAGerry/DATAGerry/docs/source/admin_guide/usermanagement.rst

 ***************
-User Management
+UserModel Management
 ***************

 Local Users and Groups
 ======================
-Local users and groups can be configured in the WebUI under "Settings" -> "User Management".
+Local users and groups can be configured in the WebUI under "Settings" -> "UserModel Management".
 A user is part of one group.
 Access rights are defined for a specific group.

 The following groups are defined by default and cannot be deleted:

  * Administrator
- * User
+ * UserModel

 Also, a user cannot delete itself.